 TIPS continues to monitor health conditions in Tokyo and hopes each of your families is well.
 As the COVID vaccine becomes more prevalent in Japan, of course we hope to return to pre-pandemic levels of activity at school.
-Setagaya Ward, which we consult for advice about health policies, asks that those who travel overseas do remain in a home quarantine for two weeks after return to Japan.
-If a TIPS student has taken a trip abroad, we ask that the student stays home for two weeks before coming to school to reduce the risk of spreading the virus.
+Setagaya Ward and the city of Tokyo, which we consult for advice about health policies, ask that those who travel overseas do remain in quarantine for seven days after return to Japan.
+If a TIPS student has taken a trip abroad, we ask that the student stays home for ten days before coming to school to reduce the risk of spreading the virus.
 This does not apply to a family member who may have traveled.
 We continue to have temperature checks at the door upon arrival to school.
 If a student has a temperature of over 37.5 degrees, the student is sent home to monitor any other symptoms until the fever returns to normal levels.
 In this case, students may find assignments on Google classroom.
-Because the vaccine is more widely available now, students who are not in school will be counted absent.

 The following precautions are still in effect:

 2. Hand washingEveryone washes their hands as they enter the building, before eating and after using the restroom.
-Students need to bring a handkerchief for drying hands.
-If a student needs to buy one, they are available in the office for 110 yen.
 Hand sanitizer is in each classroom and students are required to use it as they enter and leave the classrooms.

 If the fever of above 37.5 degrees recurs for two days or longer, we ask the person to consult a doctor.
 The medical professional will make a decision about the necessity of a PCR test.